 The Company is subject to various conflicts of interest arising out of its relationship with the Advisor and its Affiliates, including conflicts related to the arrangements pursuant to which the Advisor and its Affiliates will be compensated by the Company.
 See "Management."

-Funds, Inc., the parent corporation of the Advisor and the Affiliates of the Advisor which will be providing services to the Company.
+The following chart indicates the relationship between Wells Real Estate Funds, Inc., the parent corporation of the Advisor and the Affiliates of the